How to Handle the Process of a Divorce: What Experts Won’t Tell You

 Personal injury compensation for pain and suffering

-Notably, commingling separate and marital assets can blur these distinctions.
-For example, using separate funds for a down payment but paying the mortgage with marital income creates both separate and community interests in the property.
-Similarly, if separate property becomes so intermingled with marital assets that it’s impossible to distinguish, courts generally classify it as marital property.
+Notably, commingling separate and community assets can blur these distinctions.
+For example, using separate funds for a down payment but paying the mortgage with community income creates both separate and community interests in the property.
+Similarly, if separate property becomes so intermingled with community assets that it’s impossible to distinguish, courts generally classify it as community property.

 Understanding these legal fundamentals before filing helps you make strategic decisions that protect your interests throughout the divorce process.